EnglishEnglish

 • good bonding,

-• proper earthing path,
+• a proper earthing path,

-• and the placement relative to sensitive devices.
+• and placement relative to sensitive devices.

 Creepage distance is the shortest path along the surface of an insulating material between two conductive parts.
+It is defined in IEC 60664-1 and is driven by working voltage, material group and pollution degree.

-Why it mattered in my workshop:
+Why it mattered in this workshop:

 • fine dust,